COVID-19 Update for U.S.

 Given the expanded definition for “high risk” employees being able to request ADA accommodations are you modifying your ADA products to recognize this expanded definition?

 Yes, our existing ADA Workforce Solutions process supports the expanded EEOC guidelines.

 Given the expanded definition for “high risk” employees being able to request ADA accommodations do you expect any significant volume increases due to this additional type of accommodation need?

 We are monitoring claim volumes, across all claim types, to assess COVID related impacts.

 In response to the COVID-19 pandemic, EEOC recently updated prior pandemic guidelines for employers on their website: https://www.eeoc.gov/facts/pandemic_flu.html.
-The EEOC also released FAQs regarding COVID-19 and the ADA, which is available at https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws
+The EEOC also released FAQs regarding COVID-19 and the ADA.
+These were recently updated and we encourage you to review the latest guidance which now includes details on the ADA and vaccinations (see section K) available at: https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws.

 The Health Screening Benefit would be payable for a Coronavirus laboratory screening test (regardless of the test result), subject to the requirements for payment of that benefit and the other terms and conditions of the certificate.